DiligentGraphics/DiligentSamples/Tutorials/Tutorial02_Cube/readme.md

 };
 ```

-Similar to unifrom buffer, to create a vertex buffer, we populate `BufferDesc` structure.
+Similar to uniform buffer, to create a vertex buffer, we populate `BufferDesc` structure.
 Since
 the data in the buffer will never change, we create the buffer with immutable usage (`USAGE_IMMUTABLE`)
 and provide initial data to `CreateBuffer()`: